Mold

 Never Leave Water Damage Unchecked!

-Many homeowners neglect to treat existing water damage because the issue looks relatively small or insignificant.
+Many homeowners neglect to treat existing Water Damage Restoration because the issue looks relatively small or insignificant.
 However, even the smallest leak can lead to some big problems.

-Did you know that mold usually starts to grow within 24 or 48 hours when water is present?
+Did you know that mold usually starts to grow within 24 to 48 hours when water is present?

 It is crucial to deal with water damage early to ensure that the leak doesn’t spread.
 Water damage that is not treated right away can end up causing severe structural damage.
 This damage may require extensive repairs.

 Also, water is one of the most common causes of mold in the home.
-Water brings moisture that creates a perfect environment for mold to grow.
-Some types of mold, particularly black mold, can become health hazards if they are left unchecked.
+Water brings moisture that creates a perfect environment for mold to grow—especially when it results in wet drywall that isn't dried quickly.
+Some types of mold, particularly black mold in drywall, can become health hazards if they are left unchecked.

-Many people tend to have allergic reactions to even non-toxic mold.
+Many people tend to have mold allergies to even non-toxic mold.
 These tend to manifest with the following symptoms:

 • Runny noses